 5 Reasons to visit Chandni Chowk in Old Delhi

-- For a glimpse of the glorious past – Red Fort, Fatehpuri Masjid, Jama Masjid, Gurudwara Sis Ganj Sahib are some of the renowned historical and cultural landmarks which can be visited in Chandni Chowk.
-But if you scout deeper, you will come across many Havelis scattered throughout the area which have their origins back in the Mughal era.
-Begum Samru Haveli, Chuuna Mal Haveli, Mirza Ghalib Haveli, Khajanchi Haveli are few of the hidden gems which should be visited to get a glimpse of the history and culture in the bygone era.
+Red Fort, Fatehpuri Masjid, Jama Masjid, Gurudwara Sis Ganj Sahib are some of the renowned historical and cultural landmarks which can be visited in Chandni Chowk.
+But if you scout deeper, you will come across many Havelis scattered throughout the area which has their origins back in the Mughal era.
+Begum Samru Haveli, Chuuna Mal Haveli, Mirza Ghalib Haveli, Khajanchi Haveli are a few of the hidden gems which should be visited to get a glimpse of the history and culture in the bygone era.
 Many of these Havelis are in a dilapidated state and hidden behind the facade of commercial shops, but still makes for an enlightening tour.
 Haveli Dharampura, a neglected, crumbling haveli, has been recreated into a heritage hotel retaining the old world charm.
 Book a stay here if you want a taste of the royal life and Puarani Dilli.

-- To marvel at the Cultural Harmony – A visit to Chandni Chowk will be a revelation of the real India.
+A visit to Chandni Chowk will be a revelation of the real India.
 How Indians live, worship, eat and work in complete harmony irrespective of their religious inclination.
 It makes you realize that all the communal riots and upheavals are created and ignited by the political parties for their own agendas.
-A Jain temple, Church, Sikh Gurudwara, Hindu temple and a Masjid can be found in close proximity to each other.
+A Jain temple, Church, Sikh Gurudwara, Hindu temple, and a Masjid can be found in close proximity to each other.
 People of all communities have co-existed and thrived for three centuries.
 It is outsiders that come and disturb the equilibrium.

-- For the stunning Wedding Collection – Your wedding trousseau cannot be complete without a visit to the iconic Chandni Chowk.
+Your wedding trousseau cannot be complete without a visit to the iconic Chandni Chowk.
 To-be brides from all over India come here to complete their wedding shopping.
 Everything from fabrics, bangles, jewelry to breathtaking lehengas can be bought at the bustling market at pocket-friendly prices.
 However, don’t be under the misconception that Chandni Chowk is only for budget shopping.
 Shops like Asiana Couture and Om Prakash Jawahar Lal sell bridal wear with prices running in lakhs.
-Offering incredible replicas of top Indian designers like Sabyasachi, and Manish Malhotra, the high-end shops sell drool-worthy bridal lehengas adorned with intricate, hand-crafted zardozi, sequins and thread work.
-There are many bridal wear stores in Chandni Chowk, however Neel Katra specializes in wedding shopping.
+Offering incredible replicas of top Indian designers like Sabyasachi, and Manish Malhotra, the high-end shops sell drool-worthy bridal lehengas adorned with intricate, hand-crafted zardozi, sequins, and thread work.
+There are many bridal wear stores in Chandni Chowk, however, Neel Katra specializes in wedding shopping.

-- For the myriad shopping options – The well-spread out the market is quite big and you can find anything and everything here.
-The good news is that the market is divided into several smaller markets that specializes in specific products.
+The well-spread out the market is quite big and you can find anything and everything here.
+The good news is that the market is divided into several smaller markets that specialize in specific products.
 This adds to the charm of the place and makes it easier for the customers to shop.
 Few of the more popular ‘Katras’ or the sub-markets are –

 - Chawri Bazar – For an unbelievable range of traditional and affordable wedding and greeting cards.